jjvanzon/JJs-Reference-Architecture/code-style.md

     RemoveRequested

-Pardon the ambiguity, but the naming above can be used for the names of events, but some of them also serve well as names for methods that fire/emulate or otherwise handle the event.
-The prefix `On` for instance and the prefix `Handle` may very well be used for the methods that actually raise the event. `Fire` and `Do` might also be alternatives.
+Pardon the ambiguity, but the naming above can be used for the names of *events*, but some of them also serve well as names for methods that *fire/emulate* or otherwise handle the event.
+The prefix `On` for instance and the prefix `Handle` may very well be used for the methods that actually raise the event. `Fire` and `Do` might also be alternatives for methods that raise events.

-Perhaps avoid event names that use two event-indications in the name.
-For instance `OnDragging` might be shortened to just `Dragging` or `OnDrag`. `OnMouseUp` might be shortened to just `MouseUp`, because that would be an established event name.
+Perhaps avoid event names that use *two* event-indications in the same name.
+For instance `OnDragging` might be shortened to just `Dragging` or `OnDrag`. `OnMouseUp` might be shortened to just `MouseUp`, because that would be a well established event name.

-### Test Class Names to End with 'Tests'
+### Test Class Names End with `Tests`

 <table><tr><th>Recommended</th><th>Less Preferred</th></tr><tr><td markdown="1">